dani2442/dani2442.github.io/content/posts/low-earth-orbit/index.md

 | Nomads and tourists | Users who travel frequently and want connectivity on the go. |
 | Government and military | emergency services, defense, reliability, redundancy.
 Ukranian war for example.  |

-For me, it is not entirely obvious why would anyone want to use the imagery services.
+In contrast, for me, it is not entirely obvious why would anyone want to use the imagery services.
 I was very curious about some use cases from their users.
-I'll give share some use cases that requires up-to-date imagery or high-resolution images, as they have only been possible thanks to recents advancements.
+Here are some examples that become possible thanks to recent to recent advancements.

-1. Disaster response & rapid damage assessment: During the huge flood that isolated Valencia last year [[15]](#references), the most affected areas where quickly identify thanks to this new resources
+1. Disaster response & rapid damage assessment: During the huge flood that isolated Valencia last year [[15]](#references), the most affected areas where quickly identifed thanks to these new resources
 ![alt text](valencia.png)

-2. Agriculture: We are currently seeing a decline in working-age population in most of the developed countries.
-The most hardous and paid jobs are usually left with vacancies.
-Automation will be necessary in the following years and this includes the monitoring of crops, their water concentration, health state, pests control, etc [[16]](#references).
+2. Agriculture: Developed countries are seeing a decline in working-age populations.
+The most arduous and hazardous jobs are often left vacant.
+Automation will be necessary in the coming years, including monitoring of crops, water content, health status, pest control, etc. [[16]](#references).
 ![alt text](agriculture.png)

-3. Tracking ships and suspicious activity in the coast: The ocean is vast and lacks any posible infraestructure that allows monitoring.
-And despite been the 21st century there are still many problems with piracy and smuggling.
-Also, there is a big problems with refugees that emigrate through the Mediterranean Sea and costs lives on a daily basis.
-SAR imagery makes it almost imposible to miss this scenarios and the maritine guard is already making use of them [[17]](#references)
+3. Tracking ships and suspicious activity in the coast: The ocean is vast and lacks any posible infraestructure for monitoring.
+Despite being the 21st century, problems with piracy and smuggling.
+Also, there is an onoing humanitarian criese with refugees attempting to cross Mediterranina and costing lives on a daily basis.
+SAR imagery makes it almost imposible to miss these scenarios and the maritine authorities are already making use of these tools [[17]](#references)
 ![alt text](maritine.png)

-4. Industrial monitoring, prevention and planning: Many suppliers, customers can benefit from a better information flow of the information provided by the satellites.
-It can be use for road planning and improvements in the city measuring the traffic congestion.
-The same way with ports, parking spots, etc. Also, this information can be valuable in the financial markets and improve value estimation by estimating future revenues.
-On the other hand, one can use this information to contrast, verify and compare other sources of data less reliable.
+4. Industrial monitoring, prevention and planning: Many suppliers, customers can benefit from a better information flow provided by the satellites.
+It can be use for road planning, traffic congestion measurement, port and parking monitoring, and industrial site surveillance.
+This information can also be valuable in financial markets to improve revenue estimates or to verify and compare less reliable data sources.
 ![alt text](image.png)